-The Associate in Science degree (A.S.) is awarded to students who are interested in earning an Associates degree at Union County College, then transferring to a four-year college or university.
+The Associate in Science degree (A.S.) is awarded to students who are interested in earning an Associate's degree at Union County College, then transferring to a four-year college or university.
 The area of concentration is usually in mathematics, natural sciences, or technology.
+It is the equivalent of the first two years of a fouryear college or university degree.
 This degree is intended for students who wish to transfer to a four-year college or to find a job upon graduation.